-9. Grants Programs
+10. Grants Programs

 The Foundation offers two grant programs.
 The Volunteerism Grant Program provides donations to organizations that have a volunteerism component to their organization.
 Grants typically range from \$100 to \$5,000.
-Each organization has the ability to apply for these grants through an application process on the Foundation's website annually.
+Each organization has the ability to apply for these grants through an application process.
 The second grant program is The Community Grant Program.
-This program offers larger donations to non-exempt organizations in an effort to make an impact within the community of the respective non-exempt organization.
-These grants typically range between \$1,000 and \$40,000.
-Non-exempt organizations have the ability to apply for these grants through an application process on the Foundation's website annually.
+This program offers larger donations to tax-exempt organizations in an effort to make an impact within the community of the respective tax-exempt organization.
+Tax-exempt organizations have the ability to apply for these grants through an application process.
 For both programs, grants less than \$10,000 are approved by the Foundation's executive director while grants above \$10,000 require approval by the Board of Directors.

-10. Cash and Cash Equivalents
+11. Cash and Cash Equivalents